mefrem/mefrem/README.md

-### 👋 Hi, I'm Max Efremov
+### 👋 Hey, I'm Max Efremov

-I'm developer evangelist at [Hiro](https://hiro.so/), supporting blockchain application developers building on Stacks, a smart contract layer for Bitcoin.
-Formerly a data scientist and machine learning developer.
+I love building on Bitcoin and Stacks—the smart contract layer for Bitcoin.
+Before that, I was a data scientist and machine learning developer.
 For more, you can check out [my website](https://maxefremov.com).

 <!--
 **mefrem/mefrem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.